kamwoh/Car-Model-Classification/README.md

 ## Notes

+1. All experiments are performed by 1 run only.
-1. Experiment on V3 only performed using ResNeXt50.
+2. Experiment on V3 only performed using ResNeXt50.
+3. Tuning hyperparameter might improve the performance.

 ## Reference